 When we arrived back at the car it was already getting dark.
 Luckily a few km away from the Liffey Falls we found the campground Qumby Corner in the Golden Valley.
 It is a small but nice site with clean facilities.

-After a long breakfast, copying all my images from my memory cards to my notebook and charging all the batteries we left the campground around noon.
+After a long breakfast, copying all my images from my memory cards to my notebook, and charging all the batteries we left the campground around noon.

 Before driving to Launceston we had another quick photo stop at the Liffey Falls.
-In Launceston we checked-in at the city campground.
+In Launceston, we checked-in at the city campground.

 We stayed there until 11:00 pm and then went back to the campground which is located on a small hill providing a nice view of the city.
-We therefore watched the second fireworks display from the campground.
+We, therefore, watched the second fireworks display from the campground.

 After packing everything together we went to the Cataract Gorge, a small but very beautiful nature reserve located directly in Launceston.
 We had some breakfast at the Basin Café, from where you have a nice panorama view of the gorge.
 The food at this café was really tasty.

-Afterwards we did the short hike along the gorge.
+Afterward, we did the short hike along the gorge.